cqdung209/prompts/README.md

 For issues or questions:
 - Create an issue in this repository
-- Check existing chat modes for examples
+- Check existing custom agents for examples
 - Refer to VS Code Copilot documentation